Find all the answers to your GDPR questions here:

-- How is SendinBlue preparing to comply with this regulation?
+- How does SendinBlue enable users to comply with this regulation?

-- What measures do I need to take in order to prepare for the GDPR?
+- What measures do I need to take in order to be in compliance with the GDPR?

 Please note: this page explains the impact of GDPR on the use of SendinBlue only and is not applicable for any other aspects of your business.
 It should not be considered as legal advice.